FedRAMP/docs/docs/persistent-validation-and-assessment.md

 ### FRR-PVA-03 Report Persistent Validation

 !!! quote ""
-    Providers MUST include _persistent validation_ activity in the reports on _vulnerability detection_ and _response_ activity required by the FedRAMP Vulnerability Detection and Response Standard.
+    Providers MUST include _persistent validation_ activity in the reports on _vulnerability detection_ and _response_ activity required by the FedRAMP Vulnerability Detection and Response process.

     **Applies to:** Low, Moderate, High